 Measuring and Monitoring Hull Stresses

-To ensure the structural integrity of ships and prevent incidents related to hogging and sagging, it is crucial to measure and monitor hull stresses continuously.
+To ensure the structural integrity of ships and prevent incidents related to hogging and sagging, it is crucial to measure and monitor hull stresses by installing stress sensors.
 Advances in technology have enabled the installation of sophisticated load monitoring systems, strain gauges, and sensors.
-These tools provide valuable insights into the distribution of weight and stresses on the ship's structure.
+These tools provide valuable insights into the distribution of weight and stresses on the ship's structure, although their use has not yet been widely adopted in the industry.

 Strain Gauges and Sensors